Lesson Plan - Get It!

 I'm sure you’ve seen an index card before, but what is its actual purpose?
 Create a list of uses for a 3x5 index card (maybe list them on an index card!).
 Start with ways you’ve seen them used, but feel free to come up with creative uses as well!
 What kinds of people might need them?
 Why would you need them for writing?

 The past two Related Lessons in this Research Writing series have focused on brainstorming and finding research resources.
 If you missed a lesson or want a refresher, catch up in the right-hand sidebar.

 Once you gather good sources for your research project, you need to begin taking notes and putting ideas into your own words.
 As you read, you have to learn what kind of information you should be writing down in your notes.
-To understand this process, check out the interactive lesson, Fact Fragment Frenzy, created by ReadWriteThink.
-Start with GET STARTED; then GO TO DEMO to understand what information you should include in your notes.
+To understand this process, check out these tips for what information you should include in your notes:

 - You must read a source from beginning to end.

 - You focus on the most important words, not articles and prepositions.

 - You don't have to rewrite words that are closely connected to your topic.

 Your next question might be, "Where do I take these notes?"
 One of the best things you can do when working on a research project is to buy a pack of multi-colored 3X5 index cards to use for note-taking.
 Here are the steps to creating useful notecards:

 - Number your sources so you can remember where you got the information.
 Write this number in the top right corner of the notecard.

 - Write the sub-topic on the top left corner of the notecard.
 You should also choose a specific color to represent a specific sub-topic.